 The ten subcategories of Neurofeedback are:

 The CES and pRoshi do NOT have specific protocols.
-The CES machine is an FDA approved medical device for depression, insomnia and anxiety.
+The CES machine is a medical device, registered with and regulated by the FDA (Food and Drug Administration), for depression, insomnia and anxiety.
 NeurOptimal training and pRoshi methods are based on the brain’s ability to return to self-regulation.
 Neither of these methods have specific protocols for a specific symptom or brain related issue.
 Each of the other seven areas has a wide variety of protocols for specific symptoms or brain related dysfunction or for enhancing specific functions, such as the ability to boost memory.

 qEEG (Quanatitive EEG), LORETA, LENS maps and Avatar 3-dimensional maps, that can locate the specific location, neural hub, and electrical frequency that is not functioning properly.
 This information ought to be shared with the patient.
 From this assessment, the method, or methods of treatment are specifically designed to help the brain repair itself.